Gatwick Airport: 12-week public consultation begins on plans to bring its existing Northern Runway into routine use

-Gatwick Airport: 12-week public consultation begins on plans to bring its existing Northern Runway into routine use - here is how you can get involved
+Gatwick's 12-week public consultation on £500m Northern Runway plans begin - here is how you can give your views

 Gatwick has today (9 September 2021) announced the start of its public consultation on plans to bring its existing Northern Runway into routine use alongside its Main Runway.